 2. Lack of structured training.

 If you do not have structured training, then there is a chance of you getting annoyed and quitting.

-If you do not prepare enough before your flight and do not know what to learn, you will find your training difficult.
+You will find your training difficult if you do not prepare enough before your flight and do not know what to learn.

 Going for a flight without knowing what lessons to learn today and what to expect will make your learning process longer.

-As a student pilot, you may want to give up on flight training encountering unexpected interruptions.
+As a student pilot, you may want to give up on flight training and encounter unexpected interruptions.

 Now, as you can see, not having structured training is also going to stress your funding.

-Without proper lessons, you will have to repeat a similar task in flight training again and again.
+Without proper lessons, you will have to repeat a similar task in flight training repeatedly.

-As a result, you will fly more hours stressing your bank balance.
+As a result, you will fly more hours stressing about your bank balance.

 I have seen several pilot students not knowing what to expect and learn from the flight, and they got their first solo flight at 60 hours.

-Flying unnecessary extra hours may also be the fault of flight instructors where their teaching method is not so good.
+Flying unnecessary extra hours may also be the fault of flight instructors, whose teaching method is not so good.
 Hence the student pilot quit.

 3. Student and instructor problems.

 You may already know by now that not having a structured plan in the student pilot’s training can cause delays in acquiring a pilot license.

 But not having a friendly instructor can damage your flight training massively.

 Why is that?

-Having a good relationship and communication with your flight instructor regarding all the problems you face is crucial.
+A good relationship and communication with your flight instructor regarding all your problems are crucial.

 A good flight instructor will do his best to teach his student pilot all the flying skills necessary.

-If you have difficulty learning a flight maneuver, you must say that to your flight instructor, who will repeat the lesson.
+If you have difficulty learning a flight maneuver, you must tell your instructor, who will repeat the lesson.

 Another problem is that flying with different flight instructors often.

 Now some say that flying with different instructors is not the best idea.
 Not unless you get your first solo flight.

 Every flight instructor has a different method of teaching.

-A new pilot student will overwhelm himself with the lessons, and as a result, the flight training period will be longer.
+A new pilot student will overwhelm himself with the lessons to extend the flight training period.